helfrichmichael/superslicer-novnc/README.md

 **Outside of unraid**

-To run this image, you can run the following command: `docker run --detach --volume=superslicer-novnc-data:/configs/ -p 8080:8080 -e SSL_CERT_FILE="/etc/ssl/certs/ca-certificates.crt"
+To run this image, you can run the following command: `docker run --detach --volume=superslicer-novnc-data:/configs/ --volume=superslicer-novnc-prints:/prints/ -p 8080:8080 -e SSL_CERT_FILE="/etc/ssl/certs/ca-certificates.crt"
 --name=superslicer-novnc superslicer-novnc`

-This will bind `/configs/` in the container to a local volume on my machine named `superslicer-novnc-data`, it will bind port `8080` to `8080`, and finally, it will provide an environment variable to keep SuperSlicer happy by providing an `SSL_CERT_FILE`.
+This will bind `/configs/` in the container to a local volume on my machine named `superslicer-novnc-data`.
+Additionally it will bind `/prints/` in the container to `superslicer-novnc-prints` locally on my machine, it will bind port `8080` to `8080`, and finally, it will provide an environment variable to keep SuperSlicer happy by providing an `SSL_CERT_FILE`.

 ## Links